-To reduce the risk of over-fitting and efficiency loss, we propose a penalized time-varying mixture copula model with a group smoothly clipped absolute deviation (SCAD) penalty term, as in Fan and Li (2001), to perform the estimation and copula selection simultaneously.
-The functional norms of the weight functions are penalized so that we can shrink them to zero if the contributions of the corresponding copulas are small.
-To facilitate the estimation, we propose a semiparametric version of the expectation maximization (EM) algorithm to estimate the weights and dependence parameters in the penalized local copula log-likelihood function.
-Furthermore, we discuss other important practical issues, including the bandwidth and tuning parameter selection and confidence intervals.
-In a simulation study, we consider mixture copulas with constant and time-varying weights and dependence parameters.
+To reduce the risk of over-fitting and efficiency loss, we propose a penalized time-varying mixture copula model with the group smoothly clipped absolute deviation (SCAD) penalty term as in Fan and Li (2001) to do the estimation and copula selection simultaneously.
+The functional norms of the weight functions are penalized so that we can shrink them to zeros if contributions of corresponding copulas are small.
+To facilitate the estimation, we propose a semiparametric version of the expectation maximization (EM) algorithm for the estimation of the weights and dependence parameters in the penalized local copula loglikelihood function.
+Furthermore, we discuss other important practical issues including the bandwidth and tuning parameter selection, and confidence intervals.
+In a simulation study, we consider mixture copulas with both constant and time-varying weights and dependence parameters.
 The results show that the proposed method can correctly select the appropriate copulas and accurately estimate the unknown parameters in both cases.

-In the application, we employ the proposed model and method to investigate the evolution of the dependence structures between four international stock markets (the United States, the United Kingdom, Hong Kong, and South Korea), using 28 years of weekly returns on the main equity indices.
-Interestingly, according to our results, all pairs of markets show lower-tail dependence, but no upper-tail dependence, because the Clayton and Frank copulas are always selected, while the Gumbel is always filtered out.
+In the application, we employ the proposed model and method to investigate the evolution of the dependence structures among four international stock markets (the United States, the United Kingdom, Hong Kong and South Korea), using 28 years of weekly returns on the main equity indices.
+Interestingly, based on the analysis using the proposed model, we find that all pairs of markets show lower tail dependence but no upper tail dependence, since the Clayton and Frank copulas are always selected while the Gumbel is always filtered out.
 We also observe that the dependence exhibits quite different levels and patterns during different periods, e.g., in tranquil periods and in crisis periods.
-Detailed results for this empirical example can be found in Section 4.
+The detailed results for analyzing this empirical example can be found in Section 4.

 The remainder of the paper is organized as follows.
 Section 2 introduces the proposed time-varying mixture copula models.
-In the same section, we introduce penalized time-varying mixture copula models.
-Three practical issues are discussed, including a semiparametric EM algorithm, the bandwidth and tuning parameter selection, and the construction of pointwise confidence intervals using the bootstrap method.
+In the same section, we introduce penalized timevarying mixture copula models.
+Three practical issues are discussed including a semiparametric EM algorithm, the bandwidth and tuning parameter selection, and the construction of pointwise confidence intervals by using Bootstrap.
 Section 3 reports the Monte Carlo simulation results.
-Section 4 applies the model and method to examine the evolution of the dependence between four international stock markets.
-The final section provides some concluding comments.
-The mathematical proofs are gathered in the online Supplementary Material.
+Section 4 applies the model and method to examine the evolution of the dependence among four international stock markets.
+The final section provides some concluding comments, and the mathematical proofs are gathered in the online supplement.